karvozavr/karvozavr.github.io/docker.md

 ## Basics

-Docker image - is a ...
+Docker image - is configured image of the container.
 Docker container is an instance of Docker image.

 ### Creating an image